mashalifshin/bcrypt_notes/README.md

 # Make helper methods for logging in and logging out operations

 ```
+# When the user logs in, set a value in the session, like so:
 def login password_attempt
   # find the user in the DB by email/username
   # check the password attempt against the user's stored password